-By: Gwynedd Arbury, high school alumna Middle School, High School Study Abroad, Wildlife Biology
+By: Gwynedd Arbury, high school alumna High School Adventures, Middle School, Wildlife Biology

 August 6, 2008 is one of the most memorable days of my life.
 When I was younger, I never thought I could become so passionate, so quickly, about something as I did that day.
 The process of getting my SCUBA certification certainly was not easy.
 In fact, I practically failed the exam.
 I did, however, excel in the pool training, which impressed the instructors.
 I was also the youngest in the class and felt awkward and unsure as to whether getting certified in January would be worth it.
 Going SCUBA diving in a quarry in the middle of January did not sound too appealing.